siddharth201/MyNotes/AI_ML/Chapter_2_What_is_EDA.md

 By the end of the EDA phase, you should have a clean dataset and a deep, intuitive understanding of your data's story, which makes the actual machine learning phase significantly more successful.

+02 What is EDA?
+(Exploratory Data Analysis)
+In one line: EDA is the process of understanding your data before feeding it to a machine — so the machine doesn't learn the wrong things and embarrass you in production.
+THE MOVIE ANALOGY
+Before watching a movie, you check the rating, the cast, the genre, the runtime.
+You don't decide based on one thing.
+That's EDA.
+You explore every angle before committing.
+Companies do this with data before making crore-level decisions.
+THE CLASSIC TRAP
+If your dataset has a "Serial Number" column that goes 1, 2, 3... and salary also increases — the machine will think serial number causes salary.
+It will present this confidently with charts and graphs.
+It will be spectacularly wrong.
+Your job as a data
+analyst: catch this before it reaches the machine.